kevinolega/callcentertrainingtips/_posts/2018-12-01-connect-interviewer.md

 **3. Sell your skills**

-Think of a non related skill that you have and think of a way to reason the skill to convince your interviewer that that skill makes you an awesome call center agent.
+Think of a non-related skill that you have and think of a way to reason the skill to convince your interviewer that that skill makes you an awesome call center agent.

 Sales experience allows you to explain important details well.
 Insert story.